 If you have multiple prep areas and pick-up areas in your kitchen, setting up individual printers helps you keep orders organized.
 You can program printers to print hot and cold items at separate stations and set up a receipt printer to print sticky labels with delivery information to enclose bags.

-Your ultimate goal will be to get at least a portion of your business from direct customer orders; 37% of diners prefer to order directly from the restaurant, anyway.
-An online ordering system may be built into or integrated with your POS system, or you can use one of several good free-standing online ordering options.
+Your ultimate goal will be to get at least a portion of your business from direct customer orders; An online ordering system may be built into or integrated with your POS system, or you can use one of several good free-standing online ordering options.
 We list several great options in our ranking of restaurant online ordering software.

 Besides the significant downside of paying high commission fees, working with third-party delivery apps means you won’t get any of that customer data.
 For a ghost kitchen, customer data is precious.
 It shows you where your most frequent customers are located, how far your food is traveling, and if repeat customers order the same things or respond to specials and promotions.
 Like delivery management software, CRM tools may not be something you need right away, but you will want to add them as your business grows.
 Most restaurant POS systems have CRM tools.